 Qui-Gon and Anakin’s mother discuss the boys father (or lack of one rather!) at Ksar Hadada (also known as Ksar Hedada) in Tunisia which is actually a fair distance from Ksar Medenine but unlike that place it now looks nothing remotely like its appearance in the film on 46 mins.
 This place is now part hotel, part Ksar and part building site and so made it difficult to locate the exact filming shots.

 Ong Jemal (a.k.a. camelhead rock) appears on screen a couple of times in scenes with Darth Maul on 51 and 76 mins respectively.
 This can be found near the Mos Espa set and is included in many tours from Tozeur.
 The temperature was at 45 degrees celsius when I was there!
-It can also be seen in ‘The English Patient‘ and is found (albeit with the help of a guide!) in the salty desert Chott El Gharsa.
+It can also be seen in ‘The English Patient‘ and is found in the salty desert Chott El Gharsa.

 Across from the car park on the other side of the road and over the country lane is what looks like a golf course where a few scenes were filmed and are quite easy to locate as they’re all in one place but just shot from slightly different angles.
 This is where Amidala and the rebels make plans on 102 minutes to attack Naboo’s capital city of Theed.

 Having killed Qui-Gon its up to Obi-Wan to avenge the Sith apprentice Darth Maul which he does after a lightsaber duel which sends him to his death…or does it?!
-(Clone Wars season 3 reveals a bit more about this.)
-On a slightly tedious connection I was given a Darth Maul birthday cake in 1999 by my younger sister and parents on their visit to see me in Hull and erm, that cake was destroyed too if you know what I mean!
+Clone Wars Season 3 reveals a bit more about this!
+On a slightly tedious connection, I was given a Darth Maul birthday cake in 1999 by my younger sister and parents on their visit to see me, and erm that cake was destroyed too if you know what I mean!

 You can see other Star Wars Traveller entries by clicking on the following: